 Another must-visit spot for scuba diving in Greece is an uninhabited Marathonisi island, near Zakynthos.
 This is a major nesting area for the loggerhead sea turtle, also known as Caretta Caretta.
 So, if you dive here, you’ll likely come across these spectacular creatures.

 You’ll get to see magnificent local species in their habitats, including flying fish, octopus, eels, and parrotfish, while diving in Greece.
 Manta rays are also known to reside among the striking coral in this area.

 This spot also boasts a gorgeous beach and exquisite vegetation, including green oaks, pines, sprouts, and olive trees.
 You’ll also find many maratho, or wild fennel, after which this island was named.

-7. South Crete
+7. Go scuba diving in South Crete

 If you’re looking for yet another breathtaking getaway spot for scuba diving in Greece, look no further than Schinaria Beach, located in Crete’s southern coast, close to the wonderful beach of Plakias.

 Crete’s south coastline is dramatic throughout.
 However, this small diving area in the Rethymnon region, is particularly captivating.
 That’s because the seabed features a habitat for a wide variety of marine species, such as moray eels, octopus, and black fish.